Discover practical ways to fix any flaws & weaknesses in your website!

 Technical SEO is one of the most crucial parts of your strategy, and you have to focus on it first.
 Technical SEO is the first step in creating a better search experience.
 Other SEO projects should come after you’ve guaranteed your site has proper usability.

-At MageCloud, while doing hundreds of Magento site audits over the years, we usually come across the same common technical SEO issues over and over again.
+At MageCloud, during hundreds of Magento site audits over the years, we have consistently encountered the same technical SEO issues.

 Be honest, when’s the last time you checked that everything was working right and you were getting the right results in terms of traffic and online authority?